TITLE 86: REVENUE

 4) The Amount of Tax Due

-B) Balance of Tax Due.
+B) Balance of Tax Due

 i) The return should also show the amount of penalty (if any) that is due, the total of the tax and penalty due, and such other reasonable information as the Department may require.

 iii) The Department may require returns to be filed on a quarterly basis.
-If so required, a return for each calendar quarter shall be filed on or before the last day of the calendar month following the end of such calendar quarter.
-The taxpayer shall also file a return with the Department for each of the first two months of each calendar quarter, on or before the last day of the following calendar month, stating:
+If so required, a return for each calendar quarter shall be filed on or before the twentieth day of the calendar month following the end of such calendar quarter.
+The taxpayer shall also file a return with the Department for each of the first two months of each calendar quarter, on or before the twentieth day of the following calendar month, stating:

-The name of the seller;
+• The name of the seller;

-The amount of tax due;
+• The amount of tax due;

-The amount of penalty due, if any; and
+• The amount of penalty due, if any; and

-Such other reasonable information as the Department may require.
+• Such other reasonable information as the Department may require.
 (Section 3 of the Act)

 c) Returns must be signed by the taxpayer.
-If a taxpayer fails to sign a return within 30 days after proper notice and demand for signature by the Department, the return shall be considered valid and any amount shown to be due on the return shall be deemed assessed.
+If a taxpayer fails to sign a return within 30 days after the proper notice and demand for signature by the Department, the return shall be considered valid and any amount shown to be due on the return shall be deemed assessed.
+(Section 3 of the Act)

-(Source: Amended at 20 Ill.
+(Source: Amended at 47 Ill.
 Reg.
-6991, effective May 7, 1996)
+6309, effective April 18, 2023)